 KNIME provides performance extensions such as the KNIME Big Data Connectors for executing Hive queries on Hadoop, or the KNIME Extension for Apache Spark for training models on Hadoop using Apache Spark.
 But sometimes it doesn’t make sense to run your analytics on a Big Data cluster.
-Recently we released the KNIME Cloud Analytics Platform for Azure, which allows you to execute your KNIME workflows on demand, on an Azure VM with up to 448GB RAM and 32 cores which is one easy way to boost the performance of some of your workflows.
+The KNIME Cloud Analytics Platform for Azure, which allows you to execute your KNIME workflows on demand, on an Azure VM with up to 448GB RAM and 32 cores.
+This is one easy way to boost the performance of some of your workflows.

-However, there are still a few extra tips and tricks that you can use to speed up execution of your workflows.
+But there are more tips and tricks that you can use to speed up execution of your workflows!

 Optimization tips